Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 78.4, is 24.4 points above Saturday's over/under.
+- The two teams combine to average 78.4 points per game, 24.9 more than the total in this contest.

-- These two squads combine to surrender 35.6 points per game, 18.4 fewer than this contest's over/under.
+- These two squads combine to allow 35.6 points per game, 17.9 fewer than this contest's over/under.

-- The Bearcats and their opponents have scored an average of 54.8 points per game in 2021, 0.8 more than Saturday's total.
+- Bearcats games this season feature an average total of 54.8 points, a number 1.3 points higher than Saturday's over/under.

-- The 54-point total for this game is 1.4 points below the 55.4 points per game average total in Cougars games this season.
+- The 53.5-point total for this game is 1.9 points below the 55.4 points per game average total in Cougars games this season.

 Cincinnati Stats and Trends